"Application Tips" User Experience Take the Survey

 Investment Promotion and Protection Agreements (IPPAs)*

-Funding is provided up to 50% of costs,
+Funding is provided up to 25% of costs for all BUD Fund applications,

 capped at HK$100,000 for each “Easy BUD” application,